 University of Missouri - Columbia is a great decision for students pursuing a Journalism degree.
-Graduates from the Journalism major at University of Missouri - Columbia get 3.1% above the average college graduate in this field.
+Grads of the journalism program report average early career income of journalism and mid-career income of $64,937.
 Based in Columbia, Missouri, this university is a good choice for learners who flourish in an urban atmosphere.

 It is hard to find a better school than Evangel University if you wish to study Journalism.
 Students from the Journalism degree program at Evangel University make 1.2% more than the average graduate with the same degree.
 The setting in a significant urban center is wonderful for young people trying to find adequate chances for social networking, experience, and discovery.

 94.0% of undergraduates at Evangel University obtain financial aid, so be sure to submit the FAFSA!
 You will get to meet others from many different ethnicities thanks to Evangel's diverse student body.
 In what areas is Evangel University doing the best?
 Take a look at all the school's rankings.

 Any student pursuing a degree in Journalism has to check out College of the Ozarks.
 Students who delight in a more relaxed life will value the school's location in the small town of Point Lookout, Missouri.

 With 61.4% of the professors being full time, students are sure to get plenty of interaction with educators.
 With a low price and excellent education, College of the Ozarks is a great value, earning a rank of #4 in Missouri.
 Go on a virtual tour to know more about Hard Work U.

 It's hard to beat Webster University if you want to pursue Journalism as a major.
 This school is located in the suburban area of Saint Louis, Missouri, near to shops and other entertainment.